United Nations LGBTQI Staff Rights Platform

 Many of the MERL challenges listed above could have been addressed in a cost-effective manner through the use of open source solutions.
 Below are examples of specific tools that could be explored if other individuals or groups are interested in reprising the work.

-Tool Summary
+Tool | Summary |

-Pybossa logo In the original design of the platform, the only two ways to collect data points were through surveys with multiple choice responses and through open-ended questions on sentiment reports.
+In the original design of the platform, the only two ways to collect data points were through surveys with multiple choice responses and through open-ended questions on sentiment reports.
 As described above, few data points to aggregate and display would effectively render the platform useless.
 The marketing and visibility required to reach enough contributors to reach a critical mass of responses was prohibitively expensive, meaning the platform design needed more ways to collect data.
+The overall project included a research component in which Fordham Law School conducted more than 100 in-depth interviews with LGBTQI+ staff.
+Instead of treating these interviews as separate inputs, the platform could have parsed information from the interviews to expand the pool of usable data points.
+The open source software Pybossa can analyze voice clips or transcription text.
+With permission from the interviewee, the project could have used Pybossa to map interview clips to the platform survey questions and/or sentiment reports, and added relevant time, geographic, UN organization information the interviewee mentioned. |

+While not open source, the Cynefin Company (formerly known as Cognitive Edge) has a tool called Sensemaker that uses qualitative data collection methods that might be relevant.
+Sensemaker collects stories in snippets, and allows people to analyze their own contributions using a predefined set of tools.
+This allows the company to quickly derive signals based on cognitive frameworks.
 One way to build on this approach is to create a guide that would allow platform contributors to self-identify their information.
 For example, a guide might help a respondent classify how being an LGBTQI+ UN staff in a certain field office felt along a spectrum of un/safe, un/stable, and un/inspiring.
 This triples the number of data points and with little added effort.
-In the spirit of open source, the tools developed for the platform could be open sourced and continually iterated upon by the community of respondents.
+In the spirit of open source, the tools developed for the platform could be open sourced and continually iterated upon by the community of respondents. |

 Community Building